metricly/metricly-docs/content/getting-started/_index.md

   Quickly deploy and collect metrics with a richer set of metadata, right out of the box.
 This agent also supports CloudWatch integration.

 - [Windows Agent][4]
   Monitor windows performance counters and attributes with the Windows Agent.
-Pre-configured to send the most important performance metrics, windows events, and system attributes, it’s powerful from the start.
+Pre-configured to send the most important performance metrics, and system attributes, it’s powerful from the start.
 You can also customize it to send additional data as needed.

 [1]:https://www.metricly.com/demo/
 [2]:/integrations/aws-integration/aws-cloudformation-installation/